gabrielfonseca-de/gabrielfonseca-de/README.md

 I'm a software developer focused on building backend systems with **Java**, **Spring Boot**, and **cloud technologies** like **AWS**.

-I'm currently based in Brazil and open to **remote** or **relocation opportunities** — especially in Germany and other European countries.

 ## ⚙️ Tech Stack

 - Java | Spring Boot | Hibernate